Abhayaghmr11/Abhayaghmr11/README.md

 # 💫 About Me:
 Hi, I'm Abhaya Ghimire, a passionate Software Engineer and MSc student in Software Systems Engineering at University College London.
 With a strong foundation in full-stack web development and AI integration, I specialize in building scalable, user-centric applications using React, Next.js, Tailwind CSS, and Python.<br><br>
 Currently, I'm working with IBM on an AI-powered framework for modernizing legacy enterprise systems, focusing on intelligent code transformation using vector databases and dynamic embeddings.
-Alongside, I freelance as a front-end developer, delivering responsive, internationalized websites tailored to diverse user bases.<br><br>
+Alongside, I freelance as a Web Engineer, delivering responsive, internationalized websites tailored to diverse user bases.<br><br>

 ## 🌐 Socials: